AmericanBinary/oci-utils/src/docs/docs/index.md

 * `oci compute instance list -c $(oci-utils util config print | jq .DEFAULT.tenancy -r)` - list instances in root compartment
 * `oci compute instance list -c $(oci-utils util compartments get --name specific | jq .id -r)` - list instances in specific compartment

+`oci-utils` prints its logs to the standard error stream. it prints it output to the standard output stream. by default the output is in JSON format, but you can specify it:
+`oci-utils --format JSON_PRETTY u compartment get` will indent, `oci-utils --format TABLE u compartment get` will show ascii-art table.